 After you generate the BASIX certificate with the Passive House standard method, you will need to attach it to a PHPP software report issued by the Certified Passive House Designer to the BASIX certificate and submit to the Council or the certifying authority.
 The verification section of the PHPP software report needs to show that your dwelling satisfies the space heating, space cooling and air tightness requirements of the Passive House standard.

-The Certified Passive House Designer also needs to provide a written endorsement that the plans and documentation provided have been assessed in accordance with the Passive House standard.
+The Certified Passive House Designer or Passive House Certifier needs to provide a written endorsement that the plans and documentation provided have been assessed in accordance with the Passive House standard.
 The template for written endorsement can be accessed here.

 After the construction of your dwelling is completed, you will need to engage a tester registered with the Air Tightness Testing and Measurement Association (ATTMA) to conduct an onsite blower door test.
 Results from the onsite blower door test must show that air tightness of the dwelling does not exceed the 0.6 air changes at 50 Pascals pressure (ACH50) as required by the Passive House standard.
 You need to attach the results of the onsite blower door test to the BASIX certificate when applying for the occupation certificate.